-MAT 195 Special Topics in Mathematics\\\ Prerequisite: Consent of department
+MAT 195 Special Topics in Mathematics\\\ variable 1-4 cr. hrs.
+Prerequisite: Consent of department

 Deals with current topics in mathematics not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 Topics to be listed on student's permanent academic record.